Mauro Ranzani, 2011 © FAI – Fondo Ambiente Italiano

 More than a commemoration, a starting point

-Cristina Trivulzio di Belgiojoso, a personality with a thousand faces – patriot, journalist, publisher, entrepreneur, traveler – throughout her life she challenged conventions, exercising her freedom in a world that recognized these virtues only to men.
+Starting from this consideration, the idea of dedicating a Statue to Cristina Trivulzio di Belgiojoso was born: a personality with a thousand faces – patriot, journalist, publisher, entrepreneur, traveler – throughout her life she challenged conventions, exercising her freedom in a world that recognized these virtues only to men.

 A four-landmarks itinerary from June to September 2021 that goes through four emblematic places of Cristina Trivulzio di Belgiojoso’s life, revealing her wide-ranging personality, and ending up with the placement of a statue dedicated to her in Piazza Belgioioso in Milan.